 Environmental statement and water

-Water is not provided on the courses.
 Although many people are travelling a long way for our event we are endeavouring to reduce the event’s environmental impact as much as possible.
-We will not therefore be providing bottles of water for competitors at the finish.
+We will not therefore be providing bottles of water for competitors at the finish or on the courses.
 You will be expected to bring your own water.
 If you are intending to take a water bottle to the start on the ‘remote mountain start days’, could you please ensure that the bottle is fully crushed before depositing it in the bin liners provided, one of the volunteer organising team will have to carry it down although offers from ‘finished competitors’ to help with this would be most welcome!
 We would also like competitors to take their own rubbish ‘home’ with them.
 We are trying to reduce the use of ‘single use’ plastic and there will be fewer bespoke signs than in previous years.

 Car park exits

-As all of the car parks have a single track entrance, competitors are expected to arrive before 12.00 noon and will not be allowed to leave until after 12.30.
+As all of the car parks have a single track entrance, competitors are expected to arrive after 9.00 and before 12.00 and will not be allowed to leave until after 12.30.

 Maps are drawn to ISOM 2017.